nasuni-labs/nasuni-dashboards/README.md

 1. Open the InfluxDB shell:

+    - Rocky Linux - ssh to the VM and run the following commands:

     ```shell
     influx
     ```

+    - Windows - Use PowerShell to open the InfluxDB shell:

+    ```PowerShell
+    Start-Process "C:\Program Files\InfluxData\InfluxDB\influx.exe"
+    ```

-2. Create the database for use by Grafana:
+2. Create the database for use by Grafana using the InfluxDB (Rocky Linux and Windows):

     ```shell
     create database nasuni